Get Your Free 2026 Vacation Guide

 Q: What is the most embarrassing thing you have ever done in a restaurant kitchen?

-A: One time we sent a "to go" order out to a customer about 30 minutes away.
+A: One time, we sent a "to go" order out to a customer who lived about 30 minutes away.
 It was three burgers.
-When they got to their destination, they discovered we had sent the buns only, no meat!
+After arriving home, they discovered we had sent the buns only – no meat!

 Q: Is there a food you simply refuse to eat?